Gallbladder Problems After Weight Loss Surgery

-Gastric bypass uses a malabsorptive component, which gives bypass a greater chance of gallstones to occur.
+Gastric bypass uses a malabsorptive component, which gives bypass a greater chance of gallstones occurring.
 Purely restrictive processes like sleeve gastrectomy can lead to less gallstone formation since complete gastrointestinal movement, and entero-endocrine reflex has been preserved.
 To our knowledge, no reports from the literature have examined the prevalence of gallstone formation comparing gastric sleeve surgery to gastric bypass surgery.

-Gallbladder Problems After Gastric Sleeve
+Gallbladder Incidence After Gastric Sleeve

 According to the other research, a greater prevalence of gallstones has been reported in gastric sleeve surgery patients compared to the overall obese population.